krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Read replicas are created from a snapshot of the master instance.
 - Read replicas are available for MySQL, PostgreSQL, MariaDB, Oracle, Aurora, and SQL Server.
 - In a multi-AZ failover the read replicas are switched to the new primary.

+#### RDS Storage

+  - uses EBS
+  - storage types: gp2, gp3 (general purpose), io1, io2 (provisioned), magnetic.
+Max storage is 65TB depending of database enging and storage type)
+  - RDS data stiping: improves performance of reads and writes.
+Configured automatically
+  - Storage Auto-scaling: scales beyond 'allocated storage'.
+Storage increased afher threashold is reached.
+Not available for Multi-AZ Cluster or for read-replica.

+#### RDS Performance and monitoring

+- __Performance Insights__: tool in RDS to understand how db engine is workng: top sql quesries, wait events, database load, user sessions, load by query type etc. Real-time
+- __Enhanced Monitoring__: of OS like: cpu usage, memory usage, disk IO, file system usage, network throughput, 1s granularity, connect to CloudWatch Logs
+- __CloudWatch__: general monitoring for AWS.
+Combines data from database angine and OS.
+1-5 min delay.
+Can set alarms, automatic response, track logs
+- RDS __Log Exports__: contains database activity (error logs, audit logs, slow query log, general log).
+You can store them only in AWS CloudWatch Logs (from database server)
+  - for long term retention you can export these logs from CloudWatch Logs to S3
+  - You need a IAM role.
+It will be created automatically.

+#### Maintenance: security pathces, minor upgrades (5.4.3->5.4.4)

+- you need to enable it
+- you can select maintenance window
+- major upgrades (5.4.3->5.5.1) are manual
+- the maintenance depends on deployoemt type: Single AZ - there will be downtime..
+Multi-AZ - has failover, Cluster - no downtime
+- deletion prodection - use it for prod databases

+#### Blue-Green deployment (blue: current, green: duplicate of prod, staging, test schema changes, test engine major upgrades)

+- use it for major database upgrades
+- one green is fully tested, fraffic will switch from blue to green
+- if green fails then rollback

+#### RDS Proxy

+- manages database connections - connection pooling
+- improves failover handling
+- especially useful for __aws lambda__: solves connection overload
+- makes db more secure and simple: RDS Proxy uses __AWS Secrets manager__ and you do not need to add db credentials in EC2 or Lambda
+- RDS Proxy runs in __multiple AZs__ simultaneously
+- Scalability: RDS Proxy automatically adjusts capacity to accommodate changes

+#### RDS Zero-ETL Integration

+- automatically replicates data __from RDS to Redshift__
+- near real-time
+- now only MySQL

+#### ElastiCache Cluster for RDS

+- shard: logical partition of your database, consists of one primary and multiple replica nodes, can do reads
+- cluster mode: define number of shards and number of replicas, supported my redis not memcached
+- if cluster mode disabled = 1 shard, fixed replicas, all data in one shard, supported by redis and memcached
+- __redis supports: geospatial indexing, real-time notifications (pub-sub), sorted sets for leaderboards, persistence, multi-az, auto-failover, auth token, encryption__
+- __memcached__: simple cases, one shard, one az, does not have redis features above
+- __replication group__ = primary node + replica nodes = cluster
+- Cache strategies:
+  - __read-through cache__: cache automatically fetches the data on cache misss
+  - __cache-aside cachine (lazy loading)__: application checks cache and in miss then gets the data and updates cache
+  - __write-Though caching__: update cache all the time the data is written to db

 #### Aurora <a id="Aurora"></a>